What Qualifies as Separate Property

 Property that is acquired by a spouse after service of a petition for dissolution of marriage, legal separation or annulment is also the separate property of that spouse if the petition results in a decree of dissolution of marriage, legal separation or annulment.

 A.R.S. § 25-213(B)The statute also addresses life insurance trusts.
 A contribution to an irrevocable trust that holds life insurance on the contributing spouse is treated as separate property if the other spouse is the primary beneficiary.
-This provision helps families use insurance planning tools without unintentionally converting separate assets into community property.
+This helps families use insurance planning tools without converting separate assets into community property.